rigdev/docs/docs/capsules/create-deploy.md

 ## Rollout a Build

-We are now ready to run the build we just created.
+You are now ready to run the build we just created.
 Rollout your build using the following command

 ```bash
 rig capsule deploy <capsule-name> --build-id <build-id>
 ```

-Exchange build-id with the ID of your build.
-The last thing we need to do is to scale our capsule to a number of replicas.
-To scale our capusle to 2 replicas, we run
+Lastly, you can scale your capsule to more instances.
+To scale the number of instances to 2 run

 ```bash
 rig capsule scale <capusle-name> --replicas 2